 (It's odd, because here in New York, if you saw a black woman in college sweats, your first impression should be "black" or "African American."
 But this one was somehow, indefinably "African" even without talking to her.)

 Now, walking down the street, you will see and forget countless First Impressions every day.
 You don't even need more than this for the vast majority of people in the crowd.
-But sometimes... sometimes something makes you stop and take notice.
-It can be something they do, something about their appearance, or some subconscious queue which grabs your attention.
+But occasionally (and really, frequently in RPGs) you stop and take more notice of a person.
+It can be something they do, something about their appearance, or some subconscious queue which demands attention.
 No matter how or why, this will lead you to...

-This happens if you have any reason to take a second look at someone.
-Perhaps a few moments of interaction (too brief to get to know them, but long enough to size them up), or perhaps you deliberately stop and take a better look at the person.
-This layer gives you all the sensory information.
-What does the person look like, sound like, smell like, along with things like mode of dress, expression, stance, voice quality, and some nonverbal cues which feed into the Vibe from the descriptor.
-Certain settings might require information from enhanced, mystical, extrasensory or other supernatural senses.
+The Double-Take occurs when you slow down to take a closer look at a person.
+How this happens isn't as important here as the information provided.
+Perhaps the impression reminded you of someone?
+Perhaps the other person did a double take of her own and stopped you?
+Regardless, a brief interaction (too brief to get to know them, but long enough to size them up) or a better look at the person provides your basic sensory information.
+What does the person look like, sound like, smell like, along with things like mode of dress, expression, stance, voice quality, and some nonverbal cues which may have fueled the Vibe above.
+Depending on the setting of your game, other senses might be involved here as well: mystical senses, enhanced senses, extrasensory or other supernatural senses.

-I personally like a nice picture for this step, but it's not mandatory.
-Sometimes we pick actors to "play" our characters, and if it's a known actor, that tells everyone what they look like but also gives other clues as to possible personality cues.
-For example, If I say an NPC is being played by Clint Eastwood a'la Dirty Harry, you expect a hard glare, a facial tick, a low voice, and a predilection for shooting you with his .44 Magnum.
+I like a nice picture for this step.
+It's not mandatory, but sometimes a good picture can do more to give an impression than a written description.
+Sometimes my players and I pick actors to "play" our characters; if it's a known actor, that tells everyone what they look like but also gives other clues as to possible personality cues.
+For example, If I say an NPC is being played by Clint Eastwood a'la Dirty Harry, you expect a hard glare, a facial tick, a low voice, and a predilection for asking you if you feel lucky.

-My daughter suggested more than one double-take, based on what different people might be most prone to notice.
-Realistic?
-Sure.
-Too much work?
-That's up to you.
-But it's true different people will notice and look for different things when sizing someone up.
-A good compromise for this step is to include all the basic see/hear/smell, information, and then a piece of information each PC might notice or look for.
+My daughter suggested more than one double-take.
+Different people are prone to noting and looking for different details.
+This seems more realistic, but also like more work than a lot of GMs would wants to provide.
+A good compromise for this step is to include all the basic see/hear/smell, information, and then provide each PC with one piece of information tailored to the srot of thing that PC might notice or look for.
 Perhaps one PC is a seasoned soldier, always evaluating threat potential.
 Maybe one has excellent hearing and can hear the subject's heartbeat.
 Tailor this step to the audience.

 Once the roommate steps aside and the PCs get a good look, they see...

-"A young woman, her skin the color of ebony, rises to greet you.
-She is very lean, a fact exaggerated by the height of her six-foot-one frame.
-She wears sweatpants tied at the waist and a hooded pullover sweatshirt with the name of the college on it.
-Her hood is down, showing tightly curled hair cut very short, and her deep brown eyes regard you with calm, appraising you even as you appraise her.
+"A young, ebony woman rises to greet you.
+She is very lean, a fact exaggerated by her impressive six-foot-one frame.
+She wears sweatpants tied at the waist and a hoodie with her college's name on it.
+Her hood down, you see tightly curled hair cut very short.
+Her deep brown eyes regard you with calm, appraising you even as you appraise her.
 She speaks, her English accented but clear, her voice deep for a woman, as she introduces herself.
 Her name, she says, is Zuri.

 I produce a picture of a young Grace Jones.
 Because I'm tailoring to my audience, I add...
 "Katrina, she's very pretty, with well-formed features and unblemished skin.
 Mallory, something in her gaze makes you want to cry "Wolf!"
 Aeris, there's power and grace in her movements.
 Daniel, she keeps her side of the room much neater than your daughter ever did."